ibm-cloud-docs/vmwaresolutions/services/entrust-cc_considerations.md

 {{site.data.keyword.attribute-definition-list}}

-# Entrust CloudControl overview
+# Entrust CloudControl on IBM Cloud overview
 {: #entrust-cc_considerations}

-The Entrust CloudControl™ service (formerly known as HyTrust CloudControl) enforces and controls compliance against security standards, which includes role-based access control (RBAC), approval, and auditing.
+Entrust CloudControl™ on IBM Cloud (formerly known as HyTrust CloudControl) enforces and controls compliance against security standards, which includes role-based access control (RBAC), approval, and auditing.
+Entrust CloudControl on IBM Cloud is a non-IBM product that is offered under terms and conditions from Entrust, not IBM.
 {: shortdesc}

 New installations of Entrust CloudControl are supported only for VMware vCenter Server® with NSX-T™ instances.
 The Entrust CloudControl version that is installed is 6.5.
 Previous installations of Entrust CloudControl 5.6 are still supported for existing VMware® vCenter Server with NSX-V instances V4.7 and earlier.
 {: note}

 {{site.data.content.para-promotion-services}}